 current and/or relevant version to introduce me as a guest on your

-broadcast, at your conference keynote or panel, or for publication in
+broadcast, at your conference keynote or panel, university or college lecture, or for publication in

 an article or event program, please call or e-mail to request current